Insider trading: By members of Congress

+In May 2007, a bill entitled the Stop Trading on Congressional Knowledge Act, or STOCK Act was introduced to hold congressional and federal employees liable for stock trades they made using information they gained through their jobs and also regulate analysts or political intelligence firms that research government activities.
+The STOCK Act was enacted on April 4, 2012.
+In the approximately nine month period ending September 2021, Senate and House members disclosed 4,000 trades of stocks and bonds, worth at least $315 million.

+2020 congressional insider trading scandal

+Further

 Anil Kumar, a senior partner at management consulting firm McKinsey & Company, pleaded guilty in 2010 to insider trading in a "descent from the pinnacle of the business world".

 Chip Skowron, a hedge fund co-portfolio manager of FrontPoint Partners LLC's health care funds, was convicted of insider trading in 2011, for which he served five years in prison.
 He had been tipped off by a consultant to a company that the company was about to make a negative announcement regarding its clinical trial for a drug.
-At first Skowron denied the charges against him, and his defense attorney said he would plead not guilty, saying "We look forward to responding to the allegations more fully in court at the appropriate time".
+Skowron initially denied the charges against him and his defense attorney said he would plead not guilty, saying "We look forward to responding to the allegations more fully in court at the appropriate time".
 However, after the consultant charged with tipping him off pleaded guilty, he changed his position, and admitted his guilt.

 Rajat Gupta, who had been managing partner of McKinsey & Co. and a director at Goldman Sachs Group Inc. and Procter & Gamble Co., was convicted by a federal jury in 2012 and sentence to two years in prison for leaking inside information to hedge fund manager Raj Rajaratnam who was sentenced to 11 years in prison.
 The case was prosecuted by the office of United States Attorney for the Southern District of New York Preet Bharara.

 Mathew Martoma, former hedge fund trader and portfolio manager at S.A.C.
 Capital Advisors, was accused of generating possibly the largest single insider trading transaction profit in history at a value of $276 million.
 He was convicted in February 2014, and is serving a nine-year prison sentence.

 With the guilty plea by Perkins Hixon in 2014 for insider trading from 2010 to 2013 while at Evercore Partners, Bharara said in a press release that 250 defendants whom his office had charged since August 2009 had now been convicted.

-On December 10, 2014, a federal appeals court overturned the insider trading convictions of two former hedge fund traders, Todd Newman and Anthony Chiasson, based on the "erroneous" instructions given to jurors by the trial judge.
+On December 10, 2014, a federal appeals court overturned the insider trading convictions of two former hedge fund traders, Todd Newman and Anthony Chiasson, based on "erroneous" instructions given to jurors by the trial judge.
 The decision was expected to affect the appeal of the separate insider-trading conviction of former SAC Capital portfolio manager Michael Steinberg and the U.S. Attorney and the SEC in 2015 did drop their cases against Steinberg and others.